Welcome to Kiel Science Factory

 School classes of levels 5 to 13 explore linguistic forms and their functions as well as the social use of language(s) in the language:workshop (sprach:werk).
 The offer of the humanities laboratory covers numerous topics and questions.
 For example, the boys and girls deal with language change, the function of word classes or spelling and with medieval manuscripts.

 The time:workshop (zeit:werk) promotes the discussion of historical-political topics.
-Intermediate school classes enhance their competences in the field of historical fact-checking in an exciting way.
-At the same time, the boys and girls will gain thematic insights into the historical sciences and the working methods of humanities scholars.
+During their visit intermediate school pupils expand their skills in the field of historical judgement formation in an exciting way.
+At the same time, the boys and girls gain thematic insights into the historical sciences and into the working methods of humanities scholars.